Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

 2. Save the file in a local folder.

 3. Edit the file and change the Solr 6 service.
-Add a # prefix to Alfresco Search Services so it is commented out.
+Add a # prefix to Alfresco Search and Insight Engine so it is commented out.

     ```yaml
         solr6: